Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: Decoherence

-Consider the traditional problem of Shroedinger's cat: The traditonal paradigmatic problem that brings to the forefront the interpretational problems of QuantumMechanics.
-A cat is placed in a box with an undecayed atom whose decay is arranged to trigger the release of certain poisonous gas that would kill the cat.
-The unitary evolution of Quantum Mechanics then leads, after some appropriate time, to a state of the system which is a superposition of Undecayed-atom/Live-cat with Decayed-atom/Dead-cat.
+Consider the traditional problem of Shroedinger's cat: The traditional paradigmatic problem that brings to the forefront the interpretational problems of Quantum Mechanics.
+A cat is placed in a box with an excited atom whose decay is arranged to trigger the release of certain poisonous gas that would kill the cat.
+The unitary evolution of Quantum Mechanics then leads, after some appropriate time, to a state of the system which is a superposition of Excited-atom/Live-cat with Decayed-atom/Dead-cat.
 The issue is how to make sense of this situation.
-The proponents of decoherence or decoherence plus multiple world interpretaion offer the following solutions to the problem:
+The proponents of decoherence or decoherence plus multiple world interpretation offered the following solution to the problem:

 Concretely: